-Currently, research and trading decisions are mostly documented in linear formats: long, text-heavy documents that, due to their length and structure, can only present a limited slice of the market’s complexity and risk assessments.
-While knowledge graphs are already used to visualize entity relationships and ownership structures, they haven’t yet been applied to investment research (as of 2025), where their ability to reveal hidden connections could be transformative.
+Currently, research and trading decisions are primarily documented in linear formats: long, text-heavy documents that, due to their length and structure, can only present a limited slice of the market's complexity and risk assessments.
+While knowledge graphs are already used to visualise entity relationships and ownership structures, they haven't yet been applied to investment research (as of 2025), where their ability to reveal hidden connections could be transformative.

-To build out this system, the first step is to clean and organise your reports, data and notes into a centralised knowledge base, stored locally.
-Then you start categorising all your data, and finally you record connections between the topics.
+To build out this system, the first step is to clean and organise your reports, data and notes into a centralised knowledge base stored locally.
+Then, you start categorising all your data, and finally, you record connections between the topics.

-- Entities: The “things” in markets (companies, policies, financial instruments, market players).
+- Entities: The 'things' in markets (companies, policies, financial instruments, market players).

 Entities are the building blocks of the graph.